 A balanced swimming pool means keeping the five basic pool water components (total alkalinity, pH, chlorine, calcium hardness and stabilizer) within their proper levels.
 Each level builds on and effects the other, and these components work together to help the sanitizer work more effectively.
-This is why we recommend that you test your water weekly at your local Pinch A Penny store.
+This is why we recommend that you test your water weekly at your local Pinch A Penny store or in the app.

 The foundation of your pool chemistry is total alkalinity.
 This acts as a buffer to help the water’s ability to resist changes in pH.
 The two influence one another, and we often say that total alkalinity is the fulcrum of pH.
 Low alkaline water leads to low pH and high alkaline water leads to high pH.
 A pool should have a total alkalinity level between 70-140 ppm (parts per million).

 pH refers to the pool’s acidity or baseness and is considered the first floor of the house.
 Keeping your pH levels within the proper range is important for swimmer comfort.
 It also helps to keep the equipment and finish in good condition.
 A proper pH level is in the range of 7.2 to 7.8, with the ideal being 7.4.
 You can adjust pH levels by adding pH Plus or pH Minus.